 What information do we collect and how do we use it?

-When we arrange insurance on your behalf, we ask you for the information we need to advise you about your insurance needs and management of your risks.
+Through our trading entities Planned Cover, Focus Underwriting & Tasman Underwriting, and informed by Planned Cover we review your insurance requirements, we request the information we need to advise you about your insurance needs and management of your risks.
 This can include a broad range of information ranging from your name, address, contact details, age to other information about your personal affairs including your assets, personal belongings, financial situation, health and wellbeing.
-We provide any information that the insurers or intermediaries who we ask to quote for your insurances and premium funding require to enable them to decide whether to insure you and on what terms.
+We provide any information required by insurers or intermediaries that we approach on your behalf to enable the insurers or intermediaries to decide whether to insure you and on what terms or to fund your premium and on what terms.

 Insurers may in turn pass on this information to their reinsurers.
 Some of these companies are located outside Australia.
-For example, if we seek insurance terms from an overseas insurer (e.g. Lloydâs of London), your personal information may be disclosed to the insurer.
+For example, if we organise insurance terms from an overseas insurer (e.g. Lloyd’s of London), your personal information may be disclosed to the insurer.
 If this is likely to happen, we inform you of where the insurer is located, if it is possible to do so.

-What if you donât provide some information to us?
+What if you don’t provide some information to us?

-We can only fully advise you if we have all relevant information.
-Insurance laws require you to provide your insurers with all the information they need in order to be able to decide whether to insure you and on what terms.
-You have a duty to disclose the information which is relevant to the insurerâs decision to insure you.
-If you provide inaccurate or incomplete information, we may not be able to supply the products or services you are seeking. informed by Planned Cover will only be able to provide the correct documentation such as course certificates, and correctly process payments, if the information in the fields marked as âmandatoryâ are accurate.
+We can only fully advise you and/or assist in arranging your insurance and/or with a claim if we have all relevant information.
+The insurance laws also require you to provide your insurers with the information they need in order to be able to decide whether to insure you and on what terms.
+You have a duty to disclose the information which is relevant to the insurer’s decision to insure you.

 When do we disclose your information overseas?

-If you ask us to seek insurance terms and we recommend an overseas insurer, we may be required to disclose the information to the insurer located outside Australia.
-For example, if we recommend a policy provided by Lloydâs of London, your information may be given to the Lloydâs broker and underwriters at Lloydâs of London to make a decision about whether to insure you.
+If you ask us to provide insurance terms and we recommend or issue terms from an overseas insurer, we may be required to disclose the information to the insurer located outside Australia.
+For example, if terms are through Lloyd’s of London, your information may be given to the Lloyd’s broker and underwriters at Lloyd’s of London to make a decision about whether to insure you.

-Australian and overseas insurers acquire reinsurance from reinsurance companies that are located throughout the world, so in some cases your information may be disclosed to them for assessment of risks and in order to provide reinsurance to your insurer.
-We do not make this disclosure, this is made by the insurer (if necessary) for the placement for their reinsurance program.
+Australian and overseas insurers acquire reinsurance from reinsurance companies that are located throughout the world so in some cases your information may be disclosed to them for assessment of risks and in order to provide reinsurance to your insurer.
+We do not make this disclosure.
+This is made by the insurer (if necessary) for the placement for their reinsurance program.

 How do we hold and protect your information?

-We ensure that your information is safe by protecting it from unauthorised access, modification and disclosure.
+We hold the information we collect from you electronically.
+We ensure that your information is safe by protecting it from unauthorised access, modification, and disclosure.
 We maintain physical security over our paper and electronic data and premises, by using locks and security systems.
 We also maintain computer and network security; for example, we use firewalls (security measures for the Internet) and other security systems such as user identifiers and passwords to control access to computer systems where your information is stored.
-Anonymous data â We use technology to collect anonymous information about the use of our website, for example when you browse our website our service provider logs your server address, the date and time of your visit, the pages and links accessed and the type of browser used.
-It does not identify you personally and we only use this information for statistical purposes and to improve the content and functionality of our website, to better understand our clients and markets and to improve our services.

 Will we disclose the information we collect to anyone?